Leadership

 Rayla Javaid

-Rayla Javaid, BSC(Hons), CPE, LPC
+Rayla Javaid, BSc(Hons), CPE, LPC

 Rayla started her career with a legal charity at the Royal Courts of Justice providing pro bono legal advice to litigants.
 Due to her success in obtaining costs orders, she was asked to become a Costs Ambassador for the Access to Justice Foundation.
 She then moved on to HMRC where she worked on strategic litigation specifically relating to tax avoidance.